-To satisfy these disposal requirements, expansion of the W12A Landfill should allow for an additional landfill capacity of 14,713,600,000 cubic metres.
+To satisfy these disposal requirements, expansion of the W12A Landfill should allow for an additional landfill capacity of 13,600,000 cubic metres.

-The different ways in which this additional airspace can be achieved on the W12A Landfill site are known as 'Alternative Methods.'
+The different ways in which this additional airspace can be achieved on the W12A Landfill site are known as 'Alternative Methods'.
 The alternative methods of expanding the W12A Landfill site will be developed and described during the EA and will consist of a vertical expansion above the existing waste disposal area and/or a horizontal expansion to the north and/or to the east within a portion of the Waste Management Resource Recovery Area (Figure 4).

 The area proposed for horizontal expansion extends beyond the current landfill site about 300 metres northward to Scotland Drive, and eastward about 420 metres.
 These expansion alternatives will consist of variations in and combinations of landfill height, landfill area and configuration.
-It is expected that there will be three or four dDifferent landfill expansion alternatives will be developed at a conceptual level to cover the range of possible alternatives whose characteristics are different enough for comparison purposes, their potential effects on the environment will be assessed, and the alternatives then compared to identify the overall preferred expansion alternative.
+Different landfill expansion alternatives will be developed at a conceptual level to cover the range of possible alternatives whose characteristics are different enough for comparison purposes, their potential effects on the environment will be assessed, and the alternatives then compared to identify the overall preferred expansion alternative.